Swedish Meatballs with Mashed Potatoes & Jam

 - 1 egg

-- 1 tbs concentrated stock from beefchicken stock could work as well
+- 1 tbs concentrated beef stock chicken stock could work as well

 - 1 teaspoon freshly ground black pepper